renovatebot/renovate/docs/development/adding-a-package-manager.md

 ### `bumpPackageVersion` (optional)

 Use this function to allow version bumps of updated packages.
-For example, increase the version of a Maven module if a package has been updated.
+For example, to increase the version of a Maven module if a package has been updated.
 Another example would be to bump the Helm chart version, if a subchart version has been updated.

 ### `extractPackageFile(content, packageFile, config)` (async, semi-mandatory)